MachineEditor/DeepFaceLab-MVE/README.md

 - face data embedded to png files

-- automatic GPU manager, chooses best gpu(s) and supports --multi-gpu
+- automatic GPU manager, chooses best gpu(s) and supports --multi-gpu (only for identical cards)

 - new preview window